PrismarineJS/mineflayer/doc/api.md

 ### unstable API : bot._

-These methods are useful in some special cases but are not stable and can change at any moment.
+These methods and classes are useful in some special cases but are not stable and can change at any moment.

 #### bot._chunkColumn(x, z)